Monadical-SAS/solana-dns/README.md

    # Not available yet, check https://solana.com/tds/ for updates
    ```

 **Upload the on-chain side of the program using your account:**
-The Rust BPF program runs on the Solana Network to handles requests from your local server.
+Build and upload the Rust BPF program that runs on the Solana net to handle requests from your local solana-dns server.
 ```
 npm run build:bpf-rust
 npm run upload --credentials=./secrets.conf
 ```

-**Run the server on localhost:**
+**Run the solana-dns server on localhost:**
 ```bash
 npm run server --bind-dns=127.0.0.1:5300 --bind-http=127.0.0.1:5380 --upstream=1.1.1.1,8.8.8.8
 ```